-After all, 13 million people share this 2,188-square-kilometer piece of the planet, which is home to some of the world's top restaurants, stores and cafés.
-It's also a one-stop center for the best of Japan -- culture, quality products and impeccable service.
+After all, 13 million people share this 2,188-square-kilometer piece of the planet, which is home to some of the world’s top restaurants, stores and cafés.
+It’s also a one-stop center for the best of travel to Japan – culture, quality products and impeccable service.

 The city has endured the Great Kanto Earthquake of 1923, bombings of World War II, the implosion of its housing bubble in the 1990s and heavy effects of the March 2011 tsunami/earthquake that hit Japan.
 Each time, its people have dusted themselves off and rebuilt.

 Many tourists already feel an affinity with Tokyo thanks to Hollywood – 1978’s “Bad News Bears Go To Japan,” for example (what film were you thinking of?).

 But you can’t say you really know what to do in Tokyo until you spend your mornings walking through its temples, shrines and parks; your afternoons exploring its neighborhoods and back streets and your nights feasting in its restaurants, drinking in its bars and – why not? – hitting its famed karaoke joints.